Anskiere1974/MLSStadiumFinder/README.md

 # Major League Soccer Stadium Finder

+This is my project for the Udacity Nanodegree Neighbourhood Map.

+I use several features of the Google MAP API and open weather data from OpenWeathermap.org for this app.
+The user will see a Map with all 22 MLS teams.
+You can filter teams for western and eastern conference.
+You can perform live search on the list of teams.
+If you click on a team a popupwindow will appear with useful information on the stadium.
+The app will use OpenWeatherMap API to show the current temperature and overall weather around the stadium.

+### Installation

+* Download the repo
+* the optimized content is in the dist folder.
+Just launch index.html
+* the source code is in the src folder

 _a note about OpenWeatherMap_
 For this project I used a free version of openweatherMap API.
 There are some restrictions to this free service.
 Free and Startup accounts have limitation of capacity and data availability.
 If you do not get respond from server do not try to repeat your request immediately, but only after 10 min.